JacobWashburn-USDA/MatchPlant/README.md

 - Python 3.9+
 - OpenDroneMap (ODM)
-- Additional requirements listed in branch-specific documentation
+- Additional requirements listed in module-specific documentation

 ## Getting Started

 To begin using MatchPlant:

-1. Choose the appropriate branch for your task
+1. Choose the appropriate module for your task
-2. Follow the branch-specific installation instructions
+2. Follow the module-specific installation instructions
 3. Refer to the module README for detailed usage guidelines

 ## Download Dataset